tivac/modular-css/README.md

 ### Browserify

-Modular CSS can be used as a browserify plugin, it can also be combined with the `factor-bundle` plugin to output a common CSS file as well as bundle-specific CSS files.
+`modular-css` can be used as a browserify plugin, it can also be combined with the `factor-bundle` plugin to output a common CSS file as well as bundle-specific CSS files.

 #### CLI